Cross-forest migration from Exchange 2003 to Exchange 2010/2013/2016/2019

 - Configure Send and Receive Connectors on Exchange 2013 (default Receive Connector is typically created during Exchange Server installation process)

 - Configure Send and Receive Connectors on Exchange 2016 (default Receive Connector is typically created during Exchange Server installation process)

 Step 4: Prepare domain accounts on the target server

 - Migrate domain accounts between the Active Directory forests.
-You may do it automatically using Active Directory Migration Tool (ADMT) or create the accounts manually in the target forest.
+You can do it automatically using Active Directory Migration Tool (ADMT) or create the accounts manually in the target forest.

-Step 6: Make sure that the target server's administrator belongs to the appropriate AD group, has permissions on users mailboxes and has his mailbox correctly configured
+Step 5: Make sure that the account used to connect to the source server belongs to the appropriate AD group and has its mailbox configured correctly